CagCorvus/dwm-patches/README.md

 Make the colour of the root window title the same as the foreground colour.

 # dwm-resize-cursor
-Fix a cursor theme when resizing windows.
+Fix the cursor theme when resizing windows.